twesterhout/lattice-symmetries/python/tutorial.md

 ### Expressions

-Expressions is an easy way to work with operators (for example, Hamiltonians) on symbolic level using second quantization formalism.
+Expressions are an easy way to work with operators (for example, Hamiltonians) on a symbolic level using second quantization formalism.
 This means that you can use primitive operators such as $\sigma^x$, $\sigma^y$, and $\sigma^z$ to build expressions for your Hamiltonian and observables.
 It is also possible to sum different expressions and multiply them to each other to compose more complicated expressions.
 Let's consider at first the simplest examples.